 Based on our audit, we found that for the items tested, the Mt.
-San Jacinto Community College District complied with the State laws and regulations referred to above, except as described in the Schedule of State Award Findings and Questioned Costs section of the accompanying Schedule of Findings and Questioned Costs as items 2011-5 and 2011-6.
+San Jacinto Community College District complied with the State laws and regulations referred to above.
 Our audit does not provide a legal determination on Mt.
 San Jacinto Community College District's compliance with the State laws and regulations referred to above.